build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 tags:
   - cloud storage
   - foundational
-  -
 authorGithubAlias: spara
 authorName: Sophia Parafina
 date: 2022-09-26
 ---

 Whether you're building a website or a cloud application or backing up data, you need storage that is accessible and scalable.
-There are three main types of cloud storage: object storage, block storage, and file storage.
+There are three main types of cloud storage: 1. block storage, 2. object storage, and 3. file storage.
 Selecting the right type of storage will depend on what type of data you have and how you plan to access it.

-## Block storage
+## 1. Block storage

 Block storage stores data in fixed-size pieces of storage called blocks.
 A collection of blocks forms a volume that can be treated as a unit of storage, such as a hard drive.